 To inspire you to keep going, we spoke to one woman who embodies this strength — both inside and out.
 This is functional fitness competitor, Emelye Dwyer’s story.

 Emelye actually started her fitness journey as an actress and dancer.
 However, she took a brave step away from it all when she realised a career in acting wasn’t for her.

 “You walk into a room of a few guys sat behind a table and someone at a piano.
 Three of them think you’re fantastic and the others think you’re crap, so I found that really tough.”

-At a time in her life when she was feeling a little lost, Emelye found CrossFit that gave her the clarity she needed.
+At a time in her life when she was feeling a little lost, Emelye found functional fitness that gave her the clarity she needed.

-“What I love about CrossFit is that it’s completely objective.
+“What I love about functional fitness, is that it’s completely objective.
 You’re either the fastest, the fittest, the strongest, or you’re not.
 So, I love that clarity on where my training’s going.
-It’s really measureable, so I can see every day, week, or month the progress that I’m making.”
+It’s really measurable, so I can see every day, week, or month the progress that I’m making.”

 “I remember just thinking this is the coolest thing I’ve done in my entire life”

-From her first class, Emelye knew she’d found her passion and has since competed in the Reebok CrossFit Games, as well as training up other budding CrossFitters.
+From her first class, Emelye knew she’d found her passion and has since competed in functional fitness evens, as well as training up other budding functional fitness athletes.

 “I remember just thinking this is the coolest thing I’ve done in my entire life.
 There were barbells flying around, people throwing around ropes, burpees — it was just such a great atmosphere and it was that moment that I was absolutely hooked.”

 Being a part of a fitness community can have a hugely positive impact on your motivation and experience of the sport.
 This is something that Emelye found too.